 - Submit a lab opening request by filling out the Open New Lab Request Form.
 A member of ORS will contact you to assist in getting your laboratory opened in a safe and compliant manner.

 - Do not transfer chemical waste from one room to another.
 Have all chemical waste picked up through the hazardous materials program prior to vacating a lab.

-- All new chemicals are purchased through UGA Central Research Stores (CRS).
+- All new hazardous chemicals must be purchased through UGAmart.

 - You and your staff should complete all appropriate EH&S training.

-- If you are transferring chemicals from one space to another on campus, utilize the chemical inventory system within Chematix.
+- If you are transferring chemicals from one space to another on campus, ensure that any changes are reflected in your inventory within Chematix.

-- Print and read UGA’s Chemical and Laboratory Safety Manual.
+- Familiarize yourself with UGA’s Chemical and Laboratory Safety Manual.

-For researchers needing to transfer equipment to another lab or have it removed to surplus:
+For researchers simply needing to transfer equipment to another lab or have it removed to surplus:

 - Please consult the Laboratory Equipment Decontamination Guidelines for important information on how to properly clean, decontaminate, and prepare laboratory equipment for relocation or removal.

 - Please consult the Guidelines for Inter-Entity Transport of Freezers Containing Infectious Agents for information on how to prepare your non-empty freezers for relocation.